Patchwork Conditions for Holographic Nonlinear Responses: A Computational Method for Electric Conductivity and Friction Coefficient: Overview of our proposal

 In the present paper, we propose an alternative method to compute the nonlinear DC conductivity and nonlinear frictional constant that is applicable to the models without the square-root structure.
 Our argument consists of two parts: the basic idea of requiring regularity of the solution, and the proposal of a simplified method to achieve the regularity.

 Our basic idea is as follows.
-We require that the gauge-invariant scalar quantity be regular over the bulk spacetime to obtain the correct electric conductivity (or the correct fractional constant).
+We require that the gauge-invariant scalar quantity be regular over the bulk spacetime to obtain the correct electric conductivity (or the correct frictional constant).
 For example, we impose regularity of $F_{ab}F^{ab}$ in the computation of conductivity: $F_{ab}F^{ab}$ has to be regular in the entire region of the bulk spacetime.\footnote{In general, we need to impose regularity of other gauge-invariant scalar quantities such as $\nabla_{c}(F_{ab}F^{ab})\nabla^{c}(F_{ab}F^{ab})$ as well.
 The precise meaning of the ``entire region of the bulk spacetime'' should also be clarified.
-The details will be given in section \ref{sec:higher-order}.} We call this condition the regularity condition.
+The details will be given in Sec.~\ref{sec:higher-order}.} We call this condition the regularity condition.
+The details will be discussed in Sec. \ref{sec:regularity}.